 - Communicate decisively: Make your communication decisive and to the point, not only in person but also in email, phone calls, social media and meetings.
 Be aware of what you are saying, and communicate with succinctness.
 Recognize those key moments when you need to convey what really matters, then proceed efficiently and effectively.

-As you work to build your effective communication channels, your discipline will increase and you will build the ‘mental muscle memory’ to communicate the most important information at the right time.
+As you work to build your effective communication skills, your discipline will increase and you will build the ‘mental muscle memory’ to communicate the most important information at the right time.

 I connected with Dave Gunby, an expert facilitator of communication and presentations, on the following podcast.
 We discuss how to make your point powerfully and how to get past your fear of public speaking, among other topics.